astronomer/docs/astro/universal-metrics-export.md

 - `organizationId`
 - `workspaceId`

-Use these metadata labels to indentify each individual metric with its corresponding environment in Astro.
+Some metrics additionally include labels that are specific and unique to that metric.
+Use these metadata labels to identify each individual metric with its corresponding environment in Astro.

 ### Airflow application metrics